duckdb/duckdb-web/docs/extensions/sqlite.md

 └────────────────────────┘
 ```

-You can query the tables using SQL, e.g. using the example queries from [`sakila-examples.sql`](https://github.com/duckdb/sqlite_scanner/blob/main/data/sql/sakila-examples.sql):
+You can query the tables using SQL, e.g., using the example queries from [`sakila-examples.sql`](https://github.com/duckdb/sqlite_scanner/blob/main/data/sql/sakila-examples.sql):

 ```sql
 SELECT